 For very fit hikers, there is a walk across the massif from the Piscine Naturelle to the Cascade des Nymphes (we'd always recommend doing it in this direction to avoid a very long climb at the start!)

-For those wanting a more sedate activity, the Isalo information centre on RN7 has some interesting displays on the Bara, as well as explanations about the flora, fauna and geology of the park.
+For those wanting a more sedate activity, the Isalo information center on RN7 has some interesting displays on the Bara, as well as explanations about the flora, fauna and geology of the park.

 In the late afternoon your guide may suggest visiting the natural rock window to watch the sunset.